canonical/checkbox/checkbox-ng/docs/profiles.rst

 This document provides a reference on launcher functionality and syntax.
-To understand the design and concepts and see several examples, you may want to read the :doc:`tutorial</launcher-tutorial>` on how to create launchers and their relationship with legacy :term:`CheckBox`.
+To understand the design and concepts and see several examples, you may want to read the :doc:`tutorial</launcher-tutorial>` on how to create launchers and their relationship with legacy :term:`Checkbox`.

 Syntax
 ======